 There are two public schools in Dunsmuir: an elementary school and a high school which serve age appropriate residents residing in Etna.
 By February 1 of each year, every school in California is required by state law to publish a School Accountability Report Card (SARC).
 This report requires reporting on the condition of a school's mechanical infrastructure, cleanliness, safety, foundation, and external facilities.
 According to the SARC reports, Dunsmuir High was inspected in September 2023, and Dunsmuir Elementary was inspected in January 2024, both schools using the Facility Inspection Tool (FIT) report.
 Dunsmuir High received an overall poor rating due to major snow weight damage to the gym roof from winter 2023.
 In fall 2023 repair of the roof was underway, although it is expected to take many months to complete at a cost of \$2.3 million.
 In 2012, the high school's main building underwent a \$4 million modernization was completed, consisting of a new HVAC system; flooring; lighting; a reconfigured library, computer lab and classrooms; wall systems; and office reconfiguration.
-The elementary school's facilities received an overall good condition rating.
-The school is working towards an update of the school's HVAC system.
+The elementary school's HVAC system.
 The California Division of the State Architect has approved the update, and the school was waiting for final approval from the Office of Public School Construction as of the date of the SARC report.

-7.27.3 Conclusions and Dunsmuir's Action Plan to Affirmatively Further Fair Housing
+7.3 Conclusions and Dunsmuir's Action Plan to Affirmatively Further Fair Housing